idbrii/podcastmagic/README.rst

 As with most great software, podcastmagic builds on the work of others.
 It calls two programs directly and runs on Python.
-Below are the programs, the containing package and version I use, and some information about them in Ubuntu.
+Below are the programs, the containing package and version I use, and Ubuntu package information.

 podget
 	podget_0.5.8  -- http://packages.ubuntu.com/search?keywords=podget